Ada-Developers-Academy/core-unit-3/react-components/components.md

 - Images
 - Data

-As Sophia is just starting out, she doesn't need to import any of these resources at the moment.
+As Sofia is just starting out, she doesn't need to import any of these resources at the moment.

 ### Create a Function